 Patterns read from the command line for those commands that support them.

-.gitignorefile in the same directory as the path, or in any parent directory, with patterns in the higher level files being overridden by those in lower level files down to the directory containing the file.
+.gitignorefile in the same directory as the path, or in any parent directory (up to the top-level of the working tree), with patterns in the higher level files being overridden by those in lower level files down to the directory containing the file.
 These patterns match relative to the location of the

 Patterns read from

 Patterns read from the file specified by the configuration variable

 Which file to place a pattern in depends on how the pattern is meant to be used.